trizen/trizen/README.md

     --asdep         : installs package as dependency
-    --noinstall     : build package only, don't install it --movepkg       : move the built package to the pacman cache directory --needed        : don't reinstall up to date packages --noedit        : do not prompt to edit files --devel         : update devel packages during -Su --show_ood      : show out-of-date flagged packages during -Su --noconfirm     : do not prompt for any confirmation --skipinteg     : when using makepkg, skip the checksum --stats         : show some info about the installed packages --update_config : update configuration file before exit --movepkg_dir=s : move built packages in this directory (with --movepkg)
+    --noinstall     : build package only, don't install it --movepkg       : move the built package to the pacman cache directory --needed        : do not reinstall up to date packages --noedit        : do not prompt to edit files --nopull        : do not `git pull` new changes --nobuild       : do not build packages (clone only) --noinfo        : do not display package info during installation --devel         : update devel packages during -Su --show_ood      : show out-of-date flagged packages during -Su --noconfirm     : do not ask for any confirmation --skipinteg     : when using makepkg, skip the checksum --stats         : show some info about the installed packages --update_config : update configuration file before exit --clone_dir=s   : directory where to clone and build packages --movepkg_dir=s : move built packages in this directory (with --movepkg)

 Main options:
     --debug         : to see what's going on